Harper (publisher): Harper & Brothers (1833–1962)

 George B. M. Harvey became president of Harper's on November 16, 1899.

 Harper's New Monthly Magazine ultimately became Harper's Magazine, now published by the Harper's Magazine Foundation.
 Harper's Weekly was absorbed by The Independent (New York; later Boston) in 1916, which merged with The Outlook in 1928.
 Harper's Bazar was sold to William Randolph Hearst in 1913, became Harper's Bazaar, and is now simply Bazaar, published by the Hearst Corporation.

 In 1924, Cass Canfield joined Harper & Brothers and held various executive positions until he died in 1986.
 In 1925, Eugene F. Saxton joined the company as an editor, and he was responsible for publishing many well-known authors, including Edna St. Vincent Millay and Thornton Wilder.
 In 1935, Edward Aswell moved to Harper & Brothers as an assistant editor of general books and eventually became editor-in-chief.
-Aswell persuaded Thomas Wolfe to leave Scribner's, and, after Wolfe's death, edited the posthumous novels The Web and the Rock, You Can't Go Home Again, and The Hills Beyond.
+Aswell persuaded Thomas Wolfe to leave Scribner's, and, after Wolfe's death, edited the posthumous novels, The Web and the Rock, You Can't Go Home Again, and The Hills Beyond.

 Harper & Row (1962–1990)

-In 1962 Harper & Brothers merged with Row, Peterson & Company to become Harper & Row.
-Harper's religion publishing moved to San Francisco and became Harper San Francisco (now HarperOne) in 1977.
+In 1962, Harper & Brothers merged with Row, Peterson & Company to become Harper & Row.
+Harper's religion publishing moved to San Francisco and became Harper San Francisco, which is now HarperOne, in 1977.
 Harper & Row acquired Thomas Y. Crowell Co. and J. B. Lippincott & Co. in the 1970s; Crowell and the trade operations of Lippincott were merged into Harper & Row in 1980.
 In 1988, Harper & Row purchased the religious publisher Zondervan, including subsidiary Marshall Pickering.

 HarperCollins (1990–present)

-Rupert Murdoch's News Corporation (now News Corp) acquired Harper & Row in 1987, and William Collins, Sons in 1990.
-The names of these two national publishing houses (Harper & Row in the United States and Collins in the United Kingdom) were combined (along with the Harper's torch icon and Collins' fountain icon) to create HarperCollins.
+Rupert Murdoch's News Corporation, now News Corp, acquired Harper & Row in 1987, and William Collins, Sons in 1990.
+The names of these two national publishing houses, Harper & Row in the United States and Collins in the United Kingdom, were combined along with the Harper's torch icon and Collins' fountain icon to create HarperCollins.
 The company has since expanded its international reach with further acquisitions of formerly independent publishers.
 The Harper imprint began being used in place of HarperCollins in 2007.